Ferretelic/GoogleMapsRecommender/README.md

 To evaluate the recommendation performance, we adopted two widely used metrics for top-$K$ recommendation: **Recall@K** and **NDCG@K**.
 In our experiments, we set $K=20$.

 * **Recall@20:**
     Measures the proportion of relevant items (i.e., the item in the test set) that are successfully included in the top-20 recommendation list.
-It indicates the model's ability to retrieve correct items.
+It indicates the model^{\prime}s ability to retrieve correct items.

 * **NDCG@20 (Normalized Discounted Cumulative Gain):**
     Evaluates the quality of the ranking order.
 Unlike Recall, NDCG accounts for the position of the relevant item in the list, assigning higher scores when the correct item is ranked higher.